sansavvy/sansavvy/README.md

 Four Microsoft Azure certifications have been earned, including **Azure AI Engineer Associate**, reflecting a commitment to building solutions that are not just functional today — but AI-ready for tomorrow.

-> *"Design is not just what it looks like and feels like.
-Design is how it works."* — Steve Jobs

 ---